brianbuccola/brianbuccola.github.io/_posts/2017-01-10-surcharge-vs-discount.md

 ---
 layout: post
-title: Not paying a surcharge vs. getting a discount
+title: "Not paying a surcharge vs. getting a discount"
 date: 2017-01-10
 ---